 - Tips for Efficient Teaching.
 This set of resources, summarized from a National Center for Faculty Development and Diversity webinar, are designed to help faculty plan and execute teaching both effectively and efficiently.

 - Active Learning Across Modalities.
 Ideas for engaging students, regardless of teaching modality.
 Generated in summer 2020 as part of the Flexible Teaching for Student Success Institutes, it includes ideas for synchronous and asynchronous teaching and learning environments.

 - Resources for Flexible Teaching.
 A collection of ideas, including links to readings and resources using during the Flexible Teaching for Student Success Institutes in Summer 2020.

 - Support for Specific Technologies.
-The Learning Technologies Knowledge Base answers to questions about institutionally supported technology such as Blackboard, Zoom, Panopto and Flipgrid
+The Learning Technologies Knowledge Base answers to questions about institutionally supported technology such as Canvas, Zoom, Panopto and Flipgrid

 - Strategies for Engaging Students in Online Classes. the eCampus Center Knowledge base answers to a variety of questions related to teaching online, as well as collected resources related to Flexible Teaching.